ClimateIQA: A New Dataset and Benchmark to Advance Vision-Language Models in Meteorology Anomalies Analysis: Climate-Zoo: Adapting VLMs to meteorology

+As shown in Figure \ref{fig:finetuning}, we conducted SFT on base models using the \textit{ClimateIQA}~training set, which consists of 6,132 heatmaps and 142k QA pairs.
+During the SFT process, we froze the weights of the visual encoder and employed a unified encoder layer to reduce computational costs and mitigate overfitting risks.
+This strategy is supported by \cite{khattak2023self}, who demonstrated that pre-trained visual encoders are highly effective at extracting meaningful features.
+Additionally, the size of the training dataset plays a crucial role in fine-tuning performance.
+We experimented with different dataset sizes (10k, 50k, 100k, and 142k) to evaluate their impact on SFT effectiveness and selected the best-performing model based on its performance on the validation set.

-\textbf{Training details}\quad We conducted full-parameter training on three prominent large-scale VLMs: Llava-v1.6 (7B parameters), Qwen-VL-Chat (7B parameters), and Yi-VL-6B (6B parameters), utilizing the Swift toolkit for its efficiency and flexibility.
-In addition to full-parameter tuning, we also fine-tune these models with Low-Rank Adaptation (LoRA) layers to further improve their adaptability.
-LoRA introduces a low-rank decomposition of the model's weight matrices, allowing efficient adaptation to new tasks with minimal additional parameters.
-By setting the LoRA rank to 8, with an alpha value of 32 and a dropout probability of 0.05, we balance adaptation capacity and computational efficiency.
+\textbf{Training details.}\quad We conducted supervised fine-tuning on three prominent large-scale VLMs: LLaVA-v1.6-7B, Qwen-VL-Chat-7B, and Yi-VL-6B using two distinct strategies.
+One strategy involved full-parameter training\footnote{The Swift toolkit was adopted for improving training efficiency and flexibility.}, while the other employed Low-Rank Adaptation (LoRA) layers for fine-tuning.
+LoRA introduces a low-rank decomposition of the model's weight matrices, enabling efficient adaptation to new tasks with minimal additional parameters.
+For LoRA fine-tuning, we set the LoRA rank to 8, the alpha value to 32, and the dropout probability to 0.05, balancing adaptation capacity and computational efficiency.

 To expedite the training process, we employed 8 H100 80G GPUs and utilized Distributed Data Parallel along with DeepSpeed.
-The batch size was set to 1, and the learning rate was 0.0001 (1e-4).
-The entire experiment was conducted for a single epoch, spanning a total duration of 22 days.
+The batch size was set to 1, and the learning rate was 1e-4.
+The entire experiment was conducted for a single epoch, spanning a total duration of 30 days.